geopm/geopm/service/docs/source/docu.rst

 Aliases
 -------
-The Chapter 7 pages particular to IOGroup should describe how the high-level alias corresponds to the signals or controls provided by that IOGroup.
+The Chapter 7 pages particular to an IOGroup should describe how the high-level alias corresponds to the signals or controls provided by that IOGroup.
 This is an example of a direct 1-to-1 mapping: